-- 14. Inspect the new low voltage lead-acid battery to ensure it is equipped a red plug on the positive (+) terminal side.
-If the new low voltage battery does not have a red plug, use a small trim tool transfer the red plug from the old battery to the new one. - CAUTION: Dispose of the old low voltage leadacid battery according to local laws, such as dropping it off at a battery recycling facility.
-Keep the low voltage battery upright and place it on a towel or piece of cardboard when transporting it.
+11. Inspect the new lead-acid battery to ensure it has a red plug in the casing on the positive (+) terminal side.
+If the new lead-acid battery does not have a red plug, use a small trim tool to transfer the red plug from the old battery to the new one.

+CAUTION: Dispose of the old lead-acid battery according to local laws, such as dropping it off at a battery recycling facility.
+Keep the lead-acid battery upright and place it on a towel or piece of cardboard when transporting it.